THE LAST BEST HOPE

 Religion’s proponents believed their knowledge to be proved through eyewitness testimony, God’s authoritative revelations, and their powerful subjective feelings of certainty.
 Radical enlighteners believed themselves to need something of similar weight, and they seemed to have found it in their agreement to accept some large but finite number of confirmatory observations of a proposal as proof of its truth.
 For example, having made millions of observations of white swans over thousands of years as proof of the proposal “All swans are white”.

 Hume’s logical demonstration that this mechanism (induction) could never actually deliver proof in any meaningful sense came unfortunately at about the same time as our discovery in Western Australia of black swans.
 As the full implications of Hume’s treatise started to be understood by all sides they seemed to undermine our epistemic foundation for the whole Enlightenment project.
 A solution would be found, but not for almost 200 years, and in the meantime “Hume’s problem” would significantly weaken both Enlightenment streams in relation to our Counter Enlightenment opposition.
-From their side, if we didn’t have truth, based on proof, then we had no adequate platform from which to oppose their religious and secular ideological beliefs.
+From their side, if we didn’t have truth, grounded in proof, then we had no adequate platform from which to oppose their religious and secular ideological beliefs.

 An additional development that surfaced from about this time was the rise, mainly through the writings of Jean Jacques Rousseau (1712 - 1778), of an openly counter rational and counter scientific stream which was soon named “Romanticism”.
 Romanticism co-opted the language and style of reason and logical argument, but to advance highly irrational positions on the basis of their emotional appeal.
 Rousseau was a gifted writer with an attractive style of apparently great personal honesty, and many educated Europeans and Americans were becoming intellectually fatigued by our long war of Radical vs Moderate vs Counter Enlightenment.
 Rousseau basically said: “To hell with all that, we can do better by simply following the dictates of our hearts.”
 This was a very easy sell, and it did little harm up until the 1790s.
 But, as we will soon see, it then made up for its slow start.